owohai/react-jdtwemoji/README.md

 | `tag`            | `string`      | `div`       | The tag of the wrapping element.
 This option is ignored when `noWrapper` is `true`. |

 ### Run example

+Building and Testing seems to be off.
+Test at your own will!

 ```sh
 yarn run example